dylanrathbone/CsvToJson/README.md

 <ul>
 <li>Files to be converted will always be in .csv format</li>
-<li>The converted target format is currently JSON, however, the tool has been coded in such a way so that it can be easily updated for alternative formats down the line</li>
+<li>The converted target format is currently JSON, however, the tool has been coded in such a way that it can be easily updated for alternative formats down the line</li>
 <li>Files to be converted will be approximately 1..50Mb in size</li>
 <li>The tool will be used via the command line</li>
 </ul>